 Becoming Part of the Community

-Getting involved and integrating into the community helps international students overcome cultural and language barriers, as well adapt to new environments more quickly.
+Getting involved in the community helps international students overcome cultural and language barriers as well adapt to new environments more quickly.
 It also helps international students develop personal and professional skills to help them in their future careers.

-This has also proved effective in international students’ career development.
-There are numerous ways for international students to become part of the community.
-For example, joining clubs and organizations, and volunteering on and off campus can help students demonstrate their talents while improving their English language skills, building valuable contacts for their careers and learning from other international students and local groups.
+There are many ways for international students to become part of the community.
+For example, joining clubs and organizations and volunteering on and off campus can help students demonstrate their talents while improving their English language skills, building valuable contacts for their careers and learning from other international students and local groups.

 Here are some activities that may interest you:

 - Memorial English as Second Language (ESL), Association for New Canadians (ANC) and the Office of Immigration and Multiculturalism provide conversation partner programs and free English language courses, where you can meet other newcomers and make new friends beyond the classroom.